Claire Dean

 What to Expect

 Tours to Rainbow Mountain leave from the city of Cusco, the former capital of the Inca Empire and the closest major city to Machu Picchu and many of Peru’s most famous attractions.
-After departing from Cusco your tour will take you on a 2-hour drive south of the city to the town of Pitumarca.
+After departing from Cusco your tour will take you on a 3 -hour drive south of the city to the town of Cusipata.
 Not far from here is where you’ll find the Rainbow Mountain trailhead to start your hike.

-Snow used to cover the colorful lines of Vinicunca, however, due to climate change, the snow covering the hills slowly melted away.
+Snow used to cover the colorful stripes of Vinicunca, Rainbow Mountain, however, due to climate change, the snow covering the hills slowly melted away.
 Locals say the mountain was discovered in 2013, and since then, thousands of visitors looking to take a peek at the multicolored mountain make the difficult trek to see the site.

 Along The Trek